 When damage is as serious as evidenced above, the option would be to carefully remove and rebuild compromised areas and any fix any damage to elements of the building surrounding it.

 However, for most chimneys, an annual check from a surveyor to highlight any issues, and subsequently undertaking minor repointing and repairs using suitable mortar and removal of moss build up should be sufficient!

 Timber floor structures are susceptible to damage from moisture.
-The picture above highlights damage caused by moisture entering from a broken window, over a number of years.
+The picture to the right highlights damage caused by moisture entering from a broken window, over a number of years.
 In many cases this can have knock on effects even as drastic as having areas of the floor structure missing!

 This type of damage was present in a number of areas within the property, and was caused by damage to roof coverings, broken windows, and full gutters.
 So, that broken slate, or even leaking gutter many people put off fixing until next year can have a serious effect if not remedied in good time.